An accessible PDF with track changes showing all proposed changes is at the bottom of the page.

 (d) A description of the student’s options; and

-(e) Contact information for the dean’s office where the student can request further information and assistance.
+(e) Contact information for the AVP’s office where the student can request further information and assistance.

 (3) Student response options:

 (a) Concur: The student may accept responsibility for the stated violation and accept all sanctions imposed and/or recommended by the instructor.
 The student indicates their acceptance by following the instructions provided with the notification.
 The AVP will coordinate sanctioning with the

 (b) Conference: If a conference had not already occurred, the student may request to meet with the instructor in order to discuss the alleged violation and/or proposed sanction(s).
 If the instructor declines the request, the matter will be referred to the AIB for further review and action.
 The

 instructor and student may discuss the matter by any means that is agreeable to both (e.g., in-person, telephonically, or via email).
 The student shall contact the instructor to arrange a discussion time/method.

 (i) In arranging a conference, the instructor shall make a reasonable effort to accommodate the student’s preferences, but is not obligated to meet with the student outside of normal “office” hours.
 If the student and instructor cannot agree on a date/time to meet, the instructor or student may refer the matter to the AIB for review and action.

 (ii) During a conference, the instructor and student will attempt to reach an agreement regarding the allegation and sanction(s).

 (iii) If the student and instructor come to an agreement, the instructor will inform the AVP of the outcome.
 The AVP will coordinate sanctioning with the instructor and/or the AIB as needed.